Microsoft Teams Guest Access – Part 1

 As mentioned earlier, guest access also needs to be activated in Azure Active Directory, Microsoft 365 Groups, and OneDrive / SharePoint Online in order to work in Microsoft Teams.
 If you use default settings there, our instructions should be sufficient to enable guest access.

-MICROSOFT TEAMS GUEST ACCESS: CONFIGURATION
+MS TEAMS GUEST ACCESS: CONFIGURATION

-When you have activated guest access, you should next specify precisely what external users with guest access will see and be able to do in your Teams.
+When you have activated MS Teams guest access, you should next specify precisely what external users with guest access will see and be able to do in your Teams.
 You can configure these details also in the Teams Admin Center, on the same page where you activated guest access earlier.
 Here you can now set up permissions for meetings, calls, and messaging for guest users.

 You can select from the following list, by simply switching between ON and OFF.